prakhar1989/docker-curriculum/README.md

 Now that you're excited (hopefully), let's think of how we can Dockerize the app.
 We can see that the application consists of a Flask backend server and an Elasticsearch service.
 A natural way to split this app would be to have two containers - one running the Flask process and another running the Elasticsearch (ES) process.
 That way if our app becomes popular, we can scale it by adding more containers depending on where the bottleneck lies.

-Great so we need two containers.
+Great, so we need two containers.
 That shouldn't be hard right?
 We've already built our own Flask container in the previous section.
 And for Elasticsearch, let's see if we can find something on the hub.

 ```
 $ docker search elasticsearch